 - Lower chance of infection.

-- Blood transfusion danger is lower compared to open surgery.
+- Blood transfusion is lower compared to open surgery.

 Can this Cancer be Prevented?